IneffableKnight/eigenvalue.jl/README.md

-# PkgName
+# Eigen value computation for sparse matrix
-Solving eigenvalue problem for sparse matrices
+In this repository I have tried to find eigenvalue for sparse matrix using Arnoldi method.